hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/end_of_sampling_iqaasl/esummary.md

 ### Recommendations

-Increase the number of data scientists in regional and local environmental associations.
-Efficiencies would be realized immediately in terms of data exchange and reporting.
-Regional associations and administrations could develop specific monitoring strategies with definite reduction targets.
-It is likely that once common data science practices are shared between regional associations and administrations entirely different uses for this data will be found.
+Efficiencies in data exchange and reporting would be realized immediately by increasing the number of data scientists in regional and local environmental associations.
+Assessment of pollution, effects of reduction programs, and to estimate any changes it is necessary to generate a minimum number of surveys per sampling period and expand baseline information.
+Sharing common data science practices will expand the uses of existing and future data, facilitate monitoring strategies and define reduction targets.

+> Develop a network of associations that use open-source data repositories to monitor, maintain and improve reporting methods.

+> Create a standard report format to facilitate communications between municipal, cantonal and regional/district administrations and improve coordination of regional and local reduction strategies.

+> Develop communication strategies for the most common objects

 Formally include academia in the planning, sampling and analysis.
-The Citizen cyberlab and The Citizen science center have the experience and the infrastructure to connect citizen science projects to research efforts.
-This project is in part the result of many conversations and chance encounters with university professors from ETH, UNIGE, EPFL, PSI and FHNW.
+This project was influenced with collaborative university professors from ETH, UNIGE, EPFL, PSI and FHNW.
+University partners would be ideal to continue developing analytical methods.
+The Citizen Science Center (ETH) and Citizen Cyberlab (UNIGE) have the experienced and infrastructure to connect citizen science monitoring projects to research efforts.
+Thus, creating a very adaptive and efficient monitoring plan.

-Developing a standard format for municipal, cantonal and regional/district administrations would simplify the reporting process and facilitate communications between different administrative levels.
-This may lead to better coordinated communication strategies.

-Develop a network of associations that assume the responsibility of monitoring litter and maintaining and improving the current reporting method.
-Ensure that there is enough financing to generate a minimum number of surveys per sampling period.

-This report offers several ways to evaluate differences between survey results, there are others that should be considered.
-University partners would be the best suited for suggesting methods that would be more appropriate or applicable.
-The maintainers of the repo (the associations) can turn those recommendations into code and bring them to scale.
-Thus creating a very adaptive and efficient monitoring plan.

 ## Acronyms